dmatik/switcher-boiler-card/README.md

 Custom Switcher Boiler Switch card for Home Assistant.
 Built to work with official [Switcher Integration](https://www.home-assistant.io/integrations/switcher_kis/) for Home Assistant.
-The card desgned to look and feel similar to other Tile cards in HA.
+The card designed to look and feel similar to other Tile cards in HA.

 Welcome to our [Smart Home Israel](https://discord.gg/ayZ3Kkg) Discord channel to discuss.